 - [Berserk] I do not suggest this gem.
 Unlike vaal haste this gem has a huge downside.
 Right after hitting it the damage increase is insane.
 The issue is it consumes ALL our rage.
 If we were only using crave the slaughter to enable us to gain rage, this would be much more viable.
 But since we take Rite of Ruin which triples the effects of our rage, The damage loss when its over is much more significant and long lasting than the damage gain while its active.
 Use this very sparingly if you choose to use it.

 - You can drop tombfist or kaom's roots for additional gem slots.
 As mentioned you can link fortify up to leap slam.
-You could use both vaal haste and berserk.
+You can use two war cries

-Could choose to manually cast for high health bosses if you don't have it on gloves.
-Levels don't matter that much.
+Could choose to manually cast vulnerability for high health bosses if you don't have it on gloves.
+Levels aren't too important.

 * Prioritize capping resists, and getting high life on armour/jewelry before worrying about damage.
 High life total is the single best form of mitigation (assuming res capped).
 6k life should be easily obtainable.
-You'll need roughly 110 dex from items alone unless you want to let the dex gems stay a lower level.
+You'll need a lot of dex unless you want to let the blood rage stay a lower level.

 JEWELS: (The only REQUIRED uniques, use 2)

-- [Rapid Expansion] These jewels generate endurance charges, giving us some when we stun enemies (we will naturally stun most enemies because we hit so hard).
+- [Rapid Expansion] This jewel generates endurance charges, giving us some when we stun enemies (we will naturally stun most enemies because we hit so hard).
 The increased angle means instead of being a cone, it will expand to be a semi-circle that reaches even behind us.
 It wont increase the range.
 This is absolutely essential for our clear speed and defense.
-The two corruption implicits above are the only ones I feel are worth getting apart from maybe the 4-5% increased AoE implicit.
+The four corruption implicits above are all decent implicits.

-* Note that the 40-60% increased physical attack damage while affected with pride has WAY less effectiveness because of our just shy of 900% increased damage.
-It will net at MOST 8% more damage, based on, your level, gear, strength, and the roll on the jewel.
-The more investment your character has the lower percentage the mod will actually grant.
+* Note that the 40-60% increased physical attack damage while affected by pride has WAY less effectiveness because of our just shy of 900% increased damage.
 Admittedly this is still more damage than a rare.

 - [Rare Helmet] Aim for high life and resists, and maybe a dex or int roll.
 If you're going crit this is a place you can get a few hundred flat accuracy rating.
 If you can get a redeemer mod with physical damage taken as cold, it really helps survival especially when paired with a taste of hate.
-You can have a close to finished helmet with an open prefix, slam it with a redeemers exalt, and use seed crafting to finish it.
+You can have a close to finished helmet with an open prefix, and slam it with a redeemers exalt for the highest chance to hit something good.

 - [Starkonja's Head] Life, attack speed, and up to 70 dex potentially solving all dex problems.
 It just has no resists.
 It's commonly enchanted so even enchanted it should be relatively cheap.
 Evasion is only useful if you aren't using kaom's roots.
 The crit chance is only useful if you aren't Resolute Technique.